mlabonne/llm-course/README.md

 * **Model merging**: Merging trained models has become a popular way of creating performant models without any fine-tuning.
 The popular [mergekit](https://github.com/cg123/mergekit) library implements the most popular merging methods, like SLERP, [DARE](https://arxiv.org/abs/2311.03099), and [TIES](https://arxiv.org/abs/2311.03099).
 * **Multimodal models**: These models (like [CLIP](https://openai.com/research/clip), [Stable Diffusion](https://stability.ai/stable-image), or [LLaVA](https://llava-vl.github.io/)) process multiple types of inputs (text, images, audio, etc.) with a unified embedding space, which unlocks powerful applications like text-to-image.
-* **Interpretability**: Mechanistic interpretability techniques like Sparse Autoencoders (SAEs) made remarkable progress to provide insights about the inner workings of LLMs.
+* **Interpretability**: Mechanistic interpretability techniques like Sparse Autoencoders (SAEs) have made remarkable progress to provide insights about the inner workings of LLMs.
 This has also been applied with techniques such as abliteration, which allow you to modify the behavior of models without training.
-* **Test-time compute**: Scaling the compute budget during test time requires numerous calls and involves specialized models like a Process Reward Model (PRM).
+* **Test-time compute**: Reasoning models trained with RL techniques can be further improved by scaling the compute budget during test time.
+It can involve multiple calls, MCTS, or specialized models like a Process Reward Model (PRM).
 Iterative steps with precise scoring significantly improve performance for complex reasoning tasks.

 📚 **References**:
 * [Merge LLMs with mergekit](https://mlabonne.github.io/blog/posts/2024-01-08_Merge_LLMs_with_mergekit.html) by Maxime Labonne: Tutorial about model merging using mergekit.